Ubicall/ubicall-web-service/access/README.md

           foreach licence_key
             ensure report created for licence_key and it's categories then
-                  update report count with category/licence_key count
-                    then
                 foreach category
-                        update report by adding count to report with same hour of startDate then
+                  update report by adding count to report with same hour of startDate count <- sum of all hourly fields then
                   update a progress state to completed
                 otherwise
                   update a progress state to failed

 make sure end date belong to same hour of start date
   false: